Daily life experiences of COVID-19 in the canton of Vaud

 Even though biological factors are important to understand differences in exposure to viral transmission, the spread of the disease and the adoption of protection measures cannot be properly grasped and assessed without considering the social conditions of life in specific local contexts.

-As Switzerland adjusts its COVID-19 public health recommendations to the evolution of the pandemic, individuals and communities are all affected differently, whether biologically, personally, socially or economically.
-The everyday environment, i.e. housing and working conditions, and family and other social relations, has been shown to play a crucial role with regard to the risk of exposure, viral transmission and protection measures.
-The extent to which living conditions modulate these experiences in the general population as well as in specific local contexts and groups remains to be studied.
+The Covid-19 pandemic made clear that individuals and communities are all affected differently, whether biologically, personally, socially or economically.
+The everyday environment, like housing and working conditions, or family and other social relations, has been shown to play a crucial role regarding the risk of exposure, viral transmission and protection measures.
+In our project we studied qualitatively how living conditions modulate experiences or viral exposures and protection measures in specific contexts.

-We will undertake an ethnographic exploration to obtain a deeper understanding of how living conditions, i.e. the everyday environment at work, at home and while carrying out daily activities, social and economic circumstances and the physical environment influence the risk of exposure and viral transmission as well as the adoption of protective measures.
-We will study three populations differentially exposed to COVID-19: i) index cases; ii) workers in “essential services”; and iii) asylum seekers.
+In this medical anthropology project, we explored how living conditions – like the everyday environment at work, at home and while carrying out daily activities, social and economic circumstances and the physical environment – influence the risk of exposure and viral transmission as well as the adoption of protective measures, in three groups of the population: general population; workers in essential services; and asylum seekers.

 Specific contribution to tackle the current pandemic

 With the actors involved we co-constructed recommendations stemming from their experiences and the challenges they encountered on the ground.
 The management of risk in shared space and stress were identified as significant problems.
 Among those was Communication.
 The Promotion of direct contacts between health experts and people on the ground remains a key lesson.
 The impact of stress on health on the long term should also be acknowledged.
 A key recommendation is that stress and psychological support should be put in place at the beginning of crises.